voteliquid/blog/_posts/2016-10-13-dont-care-about-politics.md

 ---
 layout: post
-title: "Don't care about politics?"
+title: "Don't Care About Politics?"
 subtitle: "Liquid democracy is easier for you too"
 author: davidernst
 date: 2016-10-13